 15. Exit Questionnaire

-A key way of finding out how to improve a volunteer programme and keep volunteers for longer is to find out why they leave.
-Make sure there is a strategy in place for implementing any suggested changes.
+A key way of finding out how to improve a volunteer programme and retain volunteers for longer is to find out why they leave.
+You can then put strategies in place for implementing any suggested changes.

 16. Involving Young Volunteers

 This is a quick guide on how to involve volunteers who are under 18.
-Most of the guide is relevant to involving volunteers of any age.
 Not all roles are suitable for under 18s, but many are.
 It’s important to note that an organisation may be discriminating against younger people if they are excluded from volunteering.